 It’s easy to confuse the probability of evidence given that someone is guilty, with the probability that someone is guilty given the evidence!

 Reversing probabilities can make a huge difference.
 For example, there’s a fair chance that a US president, selected at random, is from Ohio.
 But the chances that a randomly chosen person from Ohio has been president of the US are very small.
 People are not so likely to get these probabilities backward because both are easy to think about.
 But in less familiar settings, such as the probability of developing cancer after exposure to some carcinogen, it’s harder to keep probabilities straight.

 Help with probability

 I have many years of experience helping people think about probability and statistics.
-If you’d like help thinking through probability applications and explaining the results to a jury, please give me a call at (832) 422-8646 or contact me online using the button below.
+If you’d like help thinking through probability applications and explaining the results to a jury, please call or email now to discuss your case.